§ Terminology Governance Guide

 § Spec-Up

-I have had a look at the latest spec-up draft, specifically that relating to terminology.
-The text tells you about features it has, but (as often) you need to see the source of that text (in RAW format) to figure out how to do things if you’re new to this.
+I have had a look at the latest spec-up draft, specifically one relating to terminology.
+The text tells you about its features, but (as often), you need to see the source of that text (in RAW format) to figure out how to do things if you’re new to this.
 Here’s my understanding: Spec-up term definition syntax is as follows:

 If you want to specify aliases (what TEv2 calls ‘form phrases’), you say: